What Are The 3 Variables In Science

 Comprehensive Overview

 So what are these variables in science that are so critical to the scientific method?
-While there are many types of variables that could be considered in a scientific study, the three most fundamental and frequently encountered are the independent variable, the dependent variable, and the control variable.
+That's why while there are many types of variables that could be considered in a scientific study, the three most fundamental and frequently encountered are the independent variable, the dependent variable, and the control variable.
 Each plays a distinct role in the experimental process, and understanding their functions is essential for conducting and interpreting research.

 Dependent Variable: This is the variable that is measured or observed in response to changes in the independent variable.
 It is the presumed "effect" in the cause-and-effect relationship.
 The dependent variable is what the scientist is trying to understand or predict.
 Continuing with the fertilizer example, the height of the plants or the number of leaves they produce would be the dependent variable.